Blog

 Why a Review Matters

-While less extensive than an audit, a financial statement review still offers significant benefits to Not-For-Profit organizations.
+While less extensive than an audit, a financial statement review still offers significant benefits to not-for-profit organizations.
 It helps:

 • Increase credibility with funders and donors